Naval Aerospace and Operational

 The purpose of this program is to train selected Medical Service Corps (MSC) officers in a course of instruction leading to designation as a Naval Aerospace and Operational Physiologist.
 This is a warfare designation, with successful officers receiving gold MSC wings.
-The Naval Aerospace and Operational Physiologist training program is designed to develop the skills and self confidence essential for optimal support of the Naval Aerospace Physiology Program (NAPP).
+The Naval Aerospace and Operational Physiologist training program is designed to develop the skills and self-confidence essential for optimal support of the Naval Aerospace & Operational Physiology (NAOP) Program.
 It fosters development of a strong and positive identification with the collective personality, lifestyle, and professionalism of Naval Aviation.
 It includes educational training in hypobaric chamber operations, aeromedical aspects of flight, sensory physiology, aviation life support systems, acceleration physiology, emergency egress, water survival, aircraft mishap procedures.
 Students must demonstrate aeronautical adaptability by successful completion, within given time constraints, of the prescribed curriculum of the Primary Flight Training at NAS Whiting Field, Florida.
 The course runs concurrently with the Student Flight Surgeon Course taught at the Naval Aerospace Medical Institute, Naval Air Station Pensacola, Florida.
-Courses normally convene in May, August, and September and run for six months.
+Courses normally convene in May, July, and September and runs for approximately seven months.

 - Strong personal endorsements in areas of initiative and team work are highly desirable.